CaliopeProject/CaliopeServer/README.md

 ==========
   * neo4j database
   * libevent-dev
+  * python-dev
   * fortunes

 How to?
 ==========
 install and run neo4j
-run `sudo apt-get install libevent-dev fortunes` run `pip install -r pip-dependencies.txt` to install requirements and start the server with `python runserver.py` then browse `http://localhost:8000/` to try out.
+run `sudo apt-get install python-dev libevent-dev fortunes` run `pip install -r pip-dependencies.txt` to install requirements and start the server with `python runserver.py` then browse `http://localhost:8000/` to try out.